adwait1-g/adwait1-g.github.io/_posts/rust-c-experiments/2020-10-11-rust-c-experiments.md

 # Posts

+All the code used/written in the posts are present in [this repository]()

 1. [Intro to rustenv](/rust/2020/10/11/intro-to-rustenv.html): If you don't have sudo access to install the rust toolchain or don't want to install it globally, you can use rustenv.
 2. [Rust Startup](/rust/2020/10/11/rust-startup.html): A vanilla introduction to the code that runs before the Rust's main function.
+3. [Primitive Datatypes](/rust/2020/10/25/primitive-types.html): An exploratory journey into Rust's arrays, tuples and integer datatypes.

 # What is this about?